SebilleK/PenPalMarket/README.md

 │ ├── .... # feature domains as needed
 │ └── app.ts # configuring the fastify instance, registering routes
 │ └── index.ts # starting the server
-├── tests # wip, all tests for the endpoints
+├── tests # all needed tests for the endpoints
 ├── package.json
 └── tsconfig.json
 ```